Alexander the Great was a king of Macedonia who conquered an empire that stretched from the Balkans to modern-day Pakistan.

 Ancient accounts say that when Alexander was at war against the Persians and their king Darius III, he often used the Persian invasions of Greece in the 5th century B.C. as an excuse for his actions.
 Yet, ironically, Alexander often fought Greek mercenaries while campaigning against Darius III.
-Even more ironically, Sparta, a city which had famously lost its king and 300 warriors in the Battle of Thermopylae during a Persian invasion attempt, also opposed Alexander, going so far as to seek Persian help in their efforts to overthrow him.
+Even more ironically, Sparta, a city that had famously lost its king and 300 warriors in the Battle of Thermopylae during a Persian invasion attempt, also opposed Alexander, going so far as to seek Persian help in their efforts to overthrow him.

 In a recently published conference paper, Elpida Hadjidaki, the past director of Maritime Antiquities in the Greek Ministry of Culture, points out that Agis III, the king of Sparta, worked with the Persians to fortify a harbor at Phalasarna, in west Crete.
-Persia gave him money and ships and in return “Agis sent the money and triremes to his brother Agesilaos, directing him to pay the salaries of the crews, and to sail directly to Crete to settle the affairs of the island for the benefit of Sparta,” writes Hadjidaki.
+Persia gave him money and ships and in return "Agis sent the money and triremes [a type of ship] to his brother Agesilaos, directing him to pay the salaries of the crews, and to sail directly to Crete to settle the affairs of the island for the benefit of Sparta," writes Hadjidaki.
 In his excavations he has found that, with Persian support, the Spartans built fortifications and a larger harbor at Phalasarna.

 Yet, despite the opposition from the Spartans, Alexander was successful against Persia.
 The first major battle he won was the "Battle of Granicus," fought in 334 B.C. in modern-day western Turkey, not far from the ancient city of Troy.
 During the battle, Arrian wrote that Alexander defeated a force of 20,000 Persian horsemen and an equal number of foot soldiers.
 He then advanced down the coast of west Turkey, taking cities and trying to deprive the Persian navy of bases.